thien/fakenews/report.md

 linear
 {'cnn ': {'loss': 56.329, 'binary_accuracy': 68.9, 'precision': 58.024, 'recall': 54.824, 'fmeasure': 51.758}, 'lstm': {'loss': 51.656, 'binary_accuracy': 75.133, 'precision': 61.157, 'recall': 66.752, 'fmeasure': 59.706}} -->

 Sigmoid is used as our activation function.
-This is a natural decision, due to its range (from 0 to 1 inclusive), which fits well with the probability ranges needed to determine the two classes.
+This is a natural decision as its range (from 0 to 1 inclusive) fits well with the probability ranges needed to determine the two classes.
 <!--
 ## Preliminary Activation Function Results